closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 tags: [Engineering, Mobile App]
 ---

-In 2023 we released the first version of our mobile app.
-When we set out on the road to build our mobile app we were quickly faced with an important question: what platform should we build on?
+In 2023 we released the first version of our
+[mobile app](https://help.close.com/docs/close-mobile-app).
+When we set out on the road to build our mobile app we were quickly faced with an important
+question: what platform should we build on?
 There are many options, all with pros and cons, and (most interestingly) with implications reaching beyond the merely technical.
+We realized we would need some kind of framework to help us evaluate our options.

-Since there are so many options, and since we didn't have a strong preference for a particular technology, we first had to come up with a framework for evaluating our options.
-In this post I'm going to describe the framework we used, and the results of applying that framework to our research.
+In this post I'm going to describe the framework we used to sort through our options, the approach we picked, and the factors that went in to our decision.

 ## Native App vs Progressive Web App (PWA)